idris-maps/code-blocks/packages/parser/README.md

 ### `getMeta`

 Extracts meta data from front-matter.
-Takes the content of a code block and returns an object with two keys `,eta` (a JSON object with the meta data) and `content` (the rest of the code block).
+Takes the content of a code block and returns an object with two keys `meta` (a JSON object with the meta data) and `content` (the rest of the code block).

 ### `parseDsv`